Join Date: Nov 2002

 Owings & Merrill, it will be 136m/44 storeys.
 Groundwork began in November 2007.

 - Wellesley Square.
 Berkeley Homes are planning a major residential tower for Croydon, designed by Rolfe Judd.
-Work may start
+Work is expected

 - 360 London.
-First Base won planning permission in September 2007 for this Rogers-designed residential tower near Strata.
+First Base won planning permission in September 2007 for a Rogers-designed residential tower near Strata.

 Height is 134m/44 storeys.

 - 20 Blackfriars Road.
 This project consists of two towers: a 98m office building and a 133m residential building.
-Approved in early 2009
+Approved in January 2008.

 - 100 City Road.
-This residential tower at the Old Street roundabout was rejected for being too tall.
-The developers lodged an appeal,
+Originally rejected for being too tall, the developers have now lodged an appeal.
+131m/39 storeys.

 - 25 Churchill Place.
 This KPF-designed office tower was given a height increase in May 2008.
 It will now be 130m/23 storeys.